julievano/dos_and_donts_beta/docs/README.md

-# Computational-Hydrology
+# DOS AND DONT'S
-The webpages of the NCAR/RAL/HAP Computational Hydrology Group
+The webpages of an effort to make climate change information easier to navigate.

-Welcome to our webpage.
+Welcome.
 We thank the designers of Solid for providing a great template.

 ============